planetlambert/turing/GUIDE.md

 The "Undecidable Machine" (which doesn't actually work), is available in [decision.go](./decision.go) and [decision_test.go](./decision_test.go).

+The final bit of the paper outside of the appendix talks about putting $Un(M)$ into [prenex normal form](https://en.wikipedia.org/wiki/Prenex_normal_form).
+Turing tells us that $Un(M)$ is a member of the [reduction class](https://en.wikipedia.org/wiki/Reduction_(complexity)) $\forall \exists \forall \exists^6$ (meaning all statements in this class are also undecidable).
+I found it interesting that particular reduction classes are indeed decidable (though of course Turing just proved that in the general case first-order logic is not decidable).

 ## Appendix - Computability and effective calculability

 I have decided to learn about the Lambda (λ) Calculus and λ-definability in a separate project - https://github.com/planetlambert/lambda.